 When it comes to the performance of both applications, if they are well-written, the difference will be hard to notice.

 To keep you inspired, we’ve listed more than 50 examples of great React Native apps from many different industries.

-Since React is a lightweight UI library, it’s much easier to learn than Angular.
-A list of things you have to absorb is quite short: JSX, a router library and state management library.
+Since React is a lightweight UI library, the learning curve is much simpler than in Angular.
+A list of things you have to absorb is quite short: JSX, a router library and a state management library.
 Also, it’s necessary to have knowledge of writing components, managing internal state and using props.